stlartworks/stlartworks.github.io/support.md

 <i>*Note: Consult your tax advisor for further guidance on how these rules apply to you individually.</i>

-To learn more about YOP tax credit opportunities, please contact Priscilla Block, Executive Director, priscilla.block@stlartworks.org or call 314-899-9734.
+To learn more about YOP tax credit opportunities, please contact Priscilla Block, Executive Director at <a href="mailto: priscilla.block@stlartworks.org">priscilla.block@stlartworks.org</a> or call 314-899-9734.

 Or, visit our [Youth Opportunities Program (YOP) Tax Credits page](/yop-tax-credits/)